 Coverdale was lost for the rest of the game with an ankle injury, and when the Hoosiers went scoreless for more than four minutes in the second half, Kent State got as close as 59-52.

-The win sent IU to its eighth and most recent Final Four, and an improbable stage for the Hoosiers in a season that started with a 7-5 record for head coach Mike Davis.
+The 2002 win over Kent State sent IU to its eighth and most recent Final Four.
+It was an improbable stage for the Hoosiers in a season that started with a 7-5 record for head coach Mike Davis.

 Davis, who was under fire during that slow start, was gracious in victory.